AI use in American newspapers is widespread, uneven, and rarely disclosed: Ethical Considerations

 \section{Ethical Considerations}

 Our data was collected from publicly accessible newspaper sites, either through RSS feeds or available archives.
 Given the sensitivity of large-scale text collection, we do not release the complete article texts, but instead provide metadata to respect the rights of content owners.
 We identify AI-generated text using Pangram, an AI detection model.
-While Pangram does exhibit very low false-positive rates in benchmark testing, it is not infallible.
+While Pangram does exhibit very low false-positive rates in benchmark testing, it is not infallible, and all findings should be interpreted as detector outputs rather than definitive authorship attributions.
 We do not attribute any intent, misconduct, or ethical lapses to the individual journalists and newspapers flagged by the model.
+We do not draw conclusions about the intent, conduct, or practices of individual journalists, outlets, or companies.
+Results should not be interpreted as rankings, qualitative judgments, or accusations of wrongdoing.
 Rather, we purposely use large-scale data collection to understand AI use trends at an aggregate level.
 We aim to understand what trends in AI use appear across the industry rather than making judgments about specific cases.